 Revamp your procurement model with digitally-driven methods, and work smarter within your supplier ecosystem, with internal customers and external partners.

 Mitigate supply chain uncertainties by improving your supply chain management with all your vendors, no matter how small.
 The pandemic has shown us the smallest parts can cause the biggest problems.

 3. Use Funds Wisely

 Minimize unnecessary spending to have cash in reserve for future growth and supply chain management issues to lower risk factors.

 Improve risk management strategies with supply chain issues in mind to ensure purpose-led, resilient procurement decisions.

 As the economy recovers, make customer-centricity a high priority, and learn to build trust, offer transparency, and inspire innovation with a purpose-led approach.

 Supply Chain Issues Will Continue

 We can expect supply chain issues to continue, like the semiconductor chip shortage.
-However, how we respond to these shortages will affect growth, revenues, and profits to our businesses going forward.
+But how we respond to these shortages will affect growth, revenues, and profits to our businesses going forward.